 - ¼ cup frozen raspberries

 Add everything to a blender and blend until smooth.
-Scoop out and enjoy!
+Scoop out in large glass with bit decoration and enjoy!